lileitech/lileitech.github.io/source/news/index.md

 * **[01 Feb, 2022]** Our paper "Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion" has been accepted by JBHI!
 Bravo!
 Congratulation to Wangbin Ding.
 * **[10 Jan, 2022]** Our paper "Medical Image Analysis on Left Atrial LGE MRI for Atrial Fibrillation Studies: A Review" has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang and Prof. Julia A. Schnabel, the editor and the reviewers!
 * **[10 Jan, 2022]** Our paper "AWSnet: An Auto-weighted Supervision Attention Network for Myocardial Scar and Edema Segmentation in Multi-sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA!
 Bravo!
 Congratulation to Kaini Wang and Prof. Xin Yang.
 * **[08 Jan, 2022]** I got the [SJTU 2021 Outstanding Doctoral Graduate Development Scholarship](https://www.gs.sjtu.edu.cn/info/1136/8764.htm)!
-Thanks so much to Prof. Xiahai Zhuang, Prof. Julia A. Schnabel, [Prof. Guoyan Zheng](https://imr.sjtu.edu.cn/en/po_facultyv/519.html), and Prof. Vicent Grau, who all gave me much support on this application!
+Thanks so much to [Prof. Xiahai Zhuang](https://zmiclab.github.io/zxh/), [Prof. Julia A Schnabel](https://www.kcl.ac.uk/people/julia-a-schnabel), [Prof. Guoyan Zheng](https://imr.sjtu.edu.cn/en/po_facultyv/519.html), and [Prof. Vicente Grau](https://eng.ox.ac.uk/people/vicente-grau-colomer/), who all gave me much support on this application!

 ## 2021